 Math fact fluency is important as kids begin to do more advanced math.
 Often that means times spent with flashcards.

-If you’re looking for other ways to make math practice fun, check out these math games.
+If you’re looking for other ways to make learning math more fun, check out these fun math games.

 Fun Math Games

 While I like coming up with hands-on ways to practice math skills at home, sometimes it’s nice to have an activity your child can do without all the prep work.

-These fun math games mean your child can have fun practicing math anytime and anywhere.
+From math board games and other games, your child can have fun practicing math anytime and anywhere with these ideas.